glynternet/glynternet.github.io/_pages/cycling_food_vegan_rice_cakes.md

 ---

 This vegan rice cakes recipe is a blank canvas.
-Delicious just the way they are, these chewy little cakes can also be jazzed up with any number of additions.
-Here are a few vegan add-in options to try:
+Delicious the way they are, or they can be jazzed up with any number of additions.
+Here are a options to try:

+- Cranberries, cacao nibs & almonds
-- Cinnamon + finely chopped crystallized ginger
+- Cinnamon & finely chopped crystallized ginger
-- Lemon zest + chopped dates + cashews
+- Lemon zest, chopped dates & cashews
-- Crushed salted roasted peanuts + cacao nibs
+- Crushed salted roasted peanuts & cacao nibs
-- Chopped almonds + toasted coconut flakes + diced dried apricots
+- Chopped almonds, toasted coconut flakes & diced dried apricots

-A note about ingredients: Make sure you use creamed coconut, rather than coconut cream or milk.
-Creamed coconut is a creamy white semi-solid, typically sold in a block at the grocery store.

 ### Ingredients

-- 4 cups water, 1000g
+**⚠️ Make sure you use creamed coconut, rather than coconut cream or milk ⚠️**.
+Creamed coconut is a creamy white semi-solid, typically sold in a block.

+Original ingredients list, I usually half the quantities:

+- 1L water
-- 2 ¼ cups white short-grain rice, 500g
+- 500g white short-grain rice
-- ¾ cup creamed coconut, 200g
+- 200g cup creamed coconut
-- 2 Tablespoons white sugar, 25.2g
+- 2 tablespoons white sugar
-- 2 Tablespoons coconut oil, 24g
+- 2 tablespoons coconut oil
 - 1 teaspoon vanilla extract
+- 1 chef's kiss

 ### Method

-In a rice cooker, combine water, rice, sugar, coconut oil and vanilla.
-Turn it on and leave to cook.
-Once the rice cooker has finished cooking, mix coconut cream directly into the warm rice.
+Combine water, rice, sugar, coconut oil and vanilla.
+Cook the mixture like you would usually cook short-grain rice, i.e. in a rice cooker or following some other sushi rice cooking recipe.

+Once cooked, mix coconut cream directly into the warm rice.
 If you’re using any spices, fruit, chocolate, nuts or other add-ins this is the time to add them.
 Mix thoroughly.

+#### Lazy Glyn slab-making method

+Once cooled a bit, squidge the mixture into two old takeaway tubs then put into the fridge overnight.

+Then do one of the following, in order of decreasing laziness:
+* Take a fork and a tub out on ride.
+* Transfer one tub's worth into large freezer bag and take on ride.
+* Slice into approx 6 chunks per tub and [wrap with finess](https://www.skratchlabs.com/blogs/recipes/rice-cake-wrapping-and-recipe).

+#### Original slab-making method

 Once cooled to room temperature, spoon the mixture into a large zip-closure freezer bag.
 Flatten, smooth the air out and leave to cool on a flat tray.
 Once cool, transfer to the refrigerator to set up overnight.